DURHAM CONSERVATION AREA

 We had hiked along the Riverview Trail, which meanders along the Saugeen River, past one of the small sandy beaches to the falls.
 Crossing the bridge again, we stopped to stick our toes in the sand and watch the kids running around the playground and splashing in the water.
 The swimming area is just beside the falls, but on the other side of the dam in still, shallow water and clearly marked.
 The beach is unsupervised, so parents smiled nearby as their little ones tried to catch some darting minnows.

 The beach is open to day users and to campers.
 Durham Conservation Area has 210 campsites divided between the Riverview Campground and the Pinewood Campground.
-There are 94 serviced campsites available with hdyro and water hookups for trailers.
+There are 94 serviced campsites available with hydro and water hookups for trailers.
 We didn’t stay over, but the sites looked pleasant and shady, with picnic table and access to modern washroom and shower facilities.
-The campground is open from the last weekend in April until Thanksgiving weekend, and you can make reservations online at http://www.svca.on.ca/ca-camping.htm
+The campground is open from the last weekend in April until Thanksgiving weekend.

 It didn’t look like anyone was having trouble entertaining themselves.
 We passed bikers and picnickers, some people out for casual strolls, and others hiking enthusiastically.
 The cool Saugeen River is a popular fishing spot, and there are places where you can you launch your boat or canoe.
 There are also badminton, horseshoe and volleyball facilities available.
 During the summer the campground organizes special events, like potluck suppers, Christmas in July, Country music nights, and a corn roast.